Gold Mining Stocks vs. Physical Gold Bullion

 When times get tough, the action in the gold and silver mining stocks can get quite ugly.
 These stocks are typically the most volatile area of the entire stock market.
 They are not for the short-term risk averse.
 They are for those who believe the potential long-term rewards are worth the risk.

 Bullion functions better than the mining sector as a portfolio diversifier (physical gold is less correlated with the stock and credit markets).
-Over the long-term, gold also performs better on a risk-adjusted basis (similar expected returns with a fraction of the volatility), as measured by the Sharpe ratio.
+Over the long-term, gold bullion for sale also performs better on a risk-adjusted basis (similar expected returns with a fraction of the volatility), as measured by the Sharpe ratio.